Charlie wrote in with an interesting question.

 In that situation, you have to start doing some serious price comparison among the items that you buy.
 The best way to do that is to grab some receipts from your last few weeks of purchases and start comparing them with prices at Amazon.
 With shipping as a non-factor, can you save money by buying the item at Amazon?

 If you’re a warehouse club member, you should include those in the comparisons, too.
-You should also carefully examine Amazon’s “Subscribe and Save” program on household products, where you can shave 5% to 15% off of the cost of a household item to have it shipped to you on a regular schedule, such as having shampoo shipped to you every two months (for example).
-If you’re a Prime member, the shipping costs for those things just vanishes.
+You should also carefully examine Amazon’s “Subscribe and Save” program on household products, where you can shave 5% to 15% off of the cost of a household item to have it shipped to you on a regular schedule, such as having shampoo or diapers shipped to you every two months (for example).
+If you’re a Prime member, the shipping costs for those things just vanishes, on top of the discount.

 Another factor that helps Amazon’s case is the cost of going to the store for these items.
 If you’re sitting at home and you have two or three things you need to buy, Prime can often save you the cost (and the time) of having to go buy those items.